mmenestret/jdegoes.github.io/_posts/2014-09-09-newtypes-suck.md

 Calling a string an email may make me *feel* better, because of the different name, but fundamentally, with a newtype, it's still a string, and I'm only ever *one more step away* from going wrong.

-In my experience, a *lot* of newtypes create an isomorphism between things that, properly modeled, are *not* isomorphic.
+In my experience, too many newtypes create an isomorphism between things that, properly modeled, are *not* isomorphic.

 Fortunately, there's a well-worn *workaround* that lets us get more mileage out of newtypes.